Blaizzy/mlx-embeddings/docs/Homebrew-Governance.md

 2. Members may vote in all general elections and resolutions, hold office for Homebrew, and participate in all other membership functions.

-3. Members are expected to remain active within Homebrew, and are required to affirm their continued interest in Homebrew membership annually.
+3. Members are expected to remain active within Homebrew.
+Members who are not active maintainers or active committee members are required to affirm their continued interest in Homebrew membership annually by voting on annual measures, even if voting abstention.
+Inactive, unaffirmed, non-voting members will be removed within 14 days after the annual meeting unless excused by the PLC.

 4. A member may be removed from Homebrew by an ordinary resolution of the PLC.
 A removed member may be reinstated by the usual admission process.